 Please view my Portfolio here.

 Below are what I call my Redesigns.
-Each month I take a look at the New York Times Best Seller’s List, pick one of the Top 10 titles, and “redesign” the cover.
+Each month I take a look at the New York Times Best Seller’s List, pick one from the list, and “redesign” the cover.

-(Original covers always on the left, my designs always on the right)
+(Original covers always on the left, my “redesigns” always on the right)

 The Body Keeps the Score by Bessel van Der Kolk